Monastery of San Martiño Pinario: Staircase

-The Main chapel
+Main chapel

 The main chapel is of great development, of rectangular plan and covered of vault of canon casetonada.
 It has a Baroque walnut stall and an impressive exalted altarpiece that, along with the sides in the arms of the cruise, get one of the most exquisite sets of Baroque peninsular.

-The Choir stalls
+Choir stalls

 The choir stalls was realized by Mateo de Prado between 1639 and 1647 and it denotes influence of Gregorio Fernández, the engravings of the Roman edition of 1579 of Vita et miracula sanctissimi patris Benedicti and of the choir of the cathedral that, paradoxically, at the moment also can be admired in San Martiño, located in the high choir of the church.
 The crest was designed by Diego de Romay in 1673.
 The iconography supposes the exaltation of the Virgin Mary as a destroyer of the sin of the world and in relation to the dogma of the Immaculate Conception, of which the Benedictine order was a great defender.